 Approximately 25% of Americans take insomnia medications every year.
 Sleeping pills or sleep aids of one sort or another have been in use for more than 100 years.
 Yet today, there is a much wider range of sleep medications from which to choose.

-While people have been using sleep aids since the early 1900s, the medication should be a last resort and only considered on the recommendation of a qualified healthcare professional.
+While people have been using sleep aids since the early 1900s, prescription and over-the-counter medications should be a last resort and only considered on the recommendation of a qualified healthcare professional.
 Natural sleep supplements or supplements that contain Melatonin or other ingredients should also be discussed with your doctor, if you are considering trying them to help with sleep.

-Some sleep medications can produce a range of bad side effects and/or cause prescription drug addiction.
+Some prescription sleep medications can produce a range of bad side effects and/or cause drug dependency issues.
 Older insomnia drugs, such as barbiturates (e.g. Seconal, Amytal or Nembutal) are used much less often today because of the risks associated with them.

 Today's newer sleep medications are generally safer and have fewer side effects.